 On the same trip but heading west on I-80, we encountered this super sized mining truck dump bed that blocked two lanes of traffic and was accompanied by several pilot cars and even the highway patrol – and another identical load.
 (June 2017)

-As a school kid back in the 50s I would get into trouble for drawing trucks in class.
-I loved ’em even as a kid and from those days I always wanted to be a truck driver.
-Then in the 60s, after I was out of high school I could find no way to learn the trade.
+As an elementary school kid back in the 50s I would get into trouble for drawing trucks in class.
+I loved ’em even then and from those days I always wanted to be a truck driver.
+Then in the 60s after I was out of high school, I could find no way to learn the trade.
 There were no truck driving schools back then, at least none I knew about.

 Here’s the rig I learned on and identical to the one I drove waaay back in the 70s.
 The logging trucks of today are much improved but still have about the same appearance as this old timer.
 This logger had walking beam suspensions that rode like a tractor.
 They were powered by Cummins 335 engines and had the old 5X4 main/Brownie transmissions.